 Detecting an infestation is usually simple but locating the actual nest can prove difficult.
 The ants prefer building nests in inconspicuous indoor areas such as in between books, in wall voids, under houseplants, behind refrigerators and in clothing.

 Spotting one or more of these ants is a sure sign that you have an infestation.
 The ants are typically spotted on foraging missions as far as 115 away from the actual nest.
 The ants typically make trails while foraging which other workers follow.
+In case you have a pharaoh ant infestation, and you are not sure how to get rid of them, contact your local ant exterminator Toronto to help you out.

 Getting Rid of Pharaoh Ants